 - Is your child showing signs of anxiety and withdrawing from normal activity?

 - Have you begun to notice physical changes in your child that deviate from their normal behavior?

-Recognizing that social networking apps and platforms encourage users to create profiles identifying their age, gender, hobbies and interests, we need to establish best practices to protect our children from predators who lurk on the Internet.
-With continued discussions and education with our children, we can give provide them skills to prevent a trafficker or predator from exploiting them by norming to their shared interests, geographical locations and shared age groups.
+Recognizing that social networking apps and platforms encourage users to create profiles identifying their age, gender, hobbies and interests, we need to establish best practices to protect children from predators who lurk on the Internet.
+With continued discussions and education with our children, we can give provide them skills to prevent a trafficker or predator from exploiting them by norming to their shared interests, geographical locations, and shared age groups.